RDG2404/Computational-Statistics/MRI Kernel Optimization/ReadMe.md

-The following code represents multiple approaches used to iteratively solve the Q and FhD components to identify the MRI voxel values through the equation :
+The following code represents multiple parallel computing approaches used to iteratively solve the Q and FhD components to identify the MRI voxel values through the equation :

                                 (FhF + λWhW)ρ=FhD